jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 > chmod - change file mode bits

-These "file modes" will be covered later, as well as common options.
+These "file modes" will be covered later.

-Firstly, let's create a file in your home directory.
+First, let's create a file in your home directory.

     wei2912@wei-lm-desktop ~ $ touch file
     wei2912@wei-lm-desktop ~ $ ls -l file
     -rw-r--r-- 1 wei2912 wei2912 0 Jun 24 15:26 file

-Under here, you can see that we've created a file with the command [touch](/commands/UsefulTinyCommands.html#touch).
-Afterwards, we used the [ls -l](/commands/UsefulTinyCommands.html#listing_files) command to list out the file's details.
+This file was created with the command [touch](/commands/UsefulTinyCommands.html#touch).
+Following the touch command is the [ls -l](/commands/UsefulTinyCommands.html#listing_files) command which lists out the file's details.

-## Read, write, execute
+## Read, write, execute, symbolic notation "rwx"

-Firstly, let's zoom into this:
+First, let's zoom into this:

     -rw-r--r--